A Jacobian Criterion for Artin $v$-stacks: The Tangent Complex of an Artin Stack

 of complexes of vector spaces over $k$. \end{proposition} With this in hand, let's revisit Example \ref{ex: BunGex}. \begin{Example}{ } Let $Y \rightarrow \Spec{k}$ be a smooth projective curve and $G/k$ a connected reductive group, as before.
 We note that $\Bun_{G} = \mathcal{M}_{[Y/G]}$.
 Suppose that we have a $G$-torsor $\mathcal{F}_{G}$ on $Y$ corresponding to a section $s: Y \rightarrow [Y/G]$.
 Proposition \ref{prop: secdefo} tells us that to compute the pullback of the tangent complex of $T^{*}_{\Bun_{G}}$ to the point defined by $\mathcal{F}_{G}$, it suffices to compute:

-We can compute this similarly to Example \ref{ex: classifying}.
+We can do this similarly to Example \ref{ex: classifying}.
 In particular, we can regard the section

 as an atlas for $[Y/G]$ over $Y$.
 We then have an isomorphism: $Y \times_{[Y/G]} Y \simeq \mathcal{F}_{G}$.
 Arguing as in Example \ref{ex: classifying}, we can see that $T^{*}_{Y/[Y/G]}$ is identified with $\mathrm{Lie}(G) \times^{G,Ad} \mathcal{F}_{G}$.
-Therefore, the formula computing the pullback $s^{*}T^{*}_{[Y/G]/Y}$ becomes
+Therefore, the formula computing the pullback $Ls^{*}T^{*}_{[Y/G]/Y}$ becomes

 which is precisely what we expect in light of Example \ref{ex: BunGex}. \end{Example} Before concluding this section, we will record one useful consequence of the above discussion that will be important for the proof of Theorem \ref{thm: stackyjacobi}.
 From now on, let $Y$ be an arbitrary scheme.
-Suppose we have a quasi-compact and quasi-separated morphism $f: Z_{1} \rightarrow Z_{2}$ of Artin $Y$-stacks.
+Suppose we have a flat morphism $f: Z_{1} \rightarrow Z_{2}$ of Artin $Y$-stacks which is locally of finite presentation.
 Let's suppose we have a section $s_{x}: Y \rightarrow Z_{1}$ and let $s_{y}: Y \rightarrow Z_{2}$ be the corresponding section induced by $f$.
 We let $Z$ denote the fiber of $f$ over $s_{y}$.
 Then $s_{x}$ induces a section $Y \rightarrow Z$, which we will abusively also denote by $s_{x}$.
-It follows from Theorem \ref{thm: tangcompl} (2) that the following is true, which we record as a corollary for future use. \begin{corollary}{ } With notation as above, we have the following distinguished triangle of tangent complexes
+It follows from Theorem \ref{thm: tangcompl} (2) that the following is true, which we record as a corollary for future use. \begin{corollary}{ } With notation as above, for $f: Z_{1} \ra Z_{2}$ a flat locally finitely presented morphism of Artin $Y$-stacks we have the following distinguished triangle of tangent complexes